tfe2-modding/tfe2-modding.github.io/Index/buildinginfo.json.md

 	- `"disableInsertReplaceOrBuildOnTop"` - This building cannot have a building inserted directly below it or placed directly on top of it.
 	- `"notUniqueIfGalacticLibrary"` - If unique, this building can be built twice if the Galactic Library has been built.
 	- `"cityTop"` - This building cannot have anything placed anywhere above it.
 Used in the rocket.
 	- `"as_multi_decor"` - Replaces the standard build button with multiple copies of this building with different sprites in the build menu.
-Used with the painted blocks, requires additional code to function correctly.
+Used with the painted blocks, requires the building to be made with the `customize` field to function correctly.
 	- `"as_multi_decor_anycolor"` - Replaces the standard build button with a button to pull up a color wheel, specifying the color of the building.
-Used with the painted blocks, requires additional code to function correctly.
+Used with the painted blocks, requires the building to be made with the `customize` field to function correctly.
 	- `"has_multi_decor_spec"` - Specifies that this building has a multi decor spec.
 Requires a `"multi_decor_spec:L"` string and a `"as_multi_decor"` string.
 	- `"multi_decor_spec:L"` - Sets the sprites replaced by `"as_multi_decor"` with specific sprites in the build menu.
 Replace `L` with a comma-separated list of sprite names.
-Used with the decorative windows, requires additional code to function correctly.
+Used with the decorative windows, requires the building to be made with the `customize` field to function correctly.
 	- `"mirrorable"` - This building can be mirrored.

 </details>